AdobeDocs/express-add-ons-docs/src/pages/guides/faq.md

 ### Why does the CLI return the error: "Login failed.
 Please try again.", though I didn't have a chance to login because the browser never opened?

   This can happen due to a permissions issue, and the `~/Library/Application Support/Adobe/CCWebAddOn` doesn't get created.
 You can fix this by creating the folder and modifying the permissions to allow write.

+### Did the mime type for an exported PDF change?

+  Yes, the mime type of an exported rendition created using the [Export `createRenditions`](../references/addonsdk/app-document.md#createrenditions) method is now `text/plain` rather than `application/pdf`.